codesue/kelly/README.md

 The Swedish Kelly list is a freely available frequency-based vocabulary list that comprises general-purpose language of modern Swedish.
-The list was generated from a large web-acquired corpus (SweWAC) of 114 million words dating from the 2010s.
-It is adapted to the needs of language learners and contains 8,425 most frequent lemmas that cover 80% of SweWAC.
+The list was generated from a large web-acquired corpus (SweWaC) of 114 million words dating from the 2010s.
+It is adapted to the needs of language learners and contains 8,425 most frequent lemmas that cover 80% of SweWaC.

-Please refer to the article [Corpus-based approaches for the creation of a frequency based vocabulary list in the EU project KELLY – issues on reliability, validity and coverage](https://gup.ub.gu.se/publication/148533?lang=en) for information about how the dataset was created.

 ### Languages